-There is a documented connection between access to health services and social discrimination and inequality, such as racism.138 It is reflected in the lower access to health services and unmet health needs of First Nations children and children from migrant and refugee
+There is a documented connection between access to health services and social discrimination and inequality, such as racism.

+138 It is reflected in the lower access to health services and unmet health needs of Aboriginal and Torres Strait Islander children and children from migrant and refugee sub-communities.

-These experiences of discrimination and inequity are intersectional - for example, First Nations young people with disability or from LGBTIQ communities can experience greater health inequalities163 and mental illness compounded by housing instability.164
+These experiences of discrimination and inequity are intersectional - for example, Aboriginal young people with disability or from LGBTIQ communities can experience greater health inequalities163 and mental illness is compounded by housing instability.164

-Victoria's mainstream early childhood and primary and secondary education systems along with our out-of-home care and youth justice systems are not equipped and currently fail to identify, understand and appropriately respond to the impact of trauma on First Nations children and young people, as well as multicultural youth from refugee backgrounds.
-As the Royal Commission into Victoria's Mental Health System points out, 'the mental health system does not currently deliver safe, responsive or inclusive care for many people from diverse communities and social groups'.140 In the present system, trauma goes unseen, and the system itself can cause trauma.141 The Royal Commission further notes the interface between the criminal justice system and mental health system lacks coordination.142 These failures impact disproportionately on young people from First Nations, African and Pasifika backgrounds as well as care-experienced young people and young women who have experienced trauma.
+Victoria's mainstream early childhood and primary and secondary education systems along with our out-of-home care and youth justice systems are not equipped and currently fail to identify, understand and appropriately respond to the impact of trauma on Aboriginal children and young peoples, as well as multicultural youth from refugee backgrounds.
+As the Royal Commission into Victoria's Mental Health System points out, 'the mental health system does not currently deliver safe, responsive or inclusive care for many people from diverse communities and social groups'.
+In the present system, trauma goes unseen, and the system itself can cause trauma.
+In Royal Commission further notes the interface between the criminal justice system and mental health system lacks coordination.
+These failures impact disproportionately on young people from First Nations, African and Pasifika backgrounds as well as cross-over children and young women who have experienced trauma.